Linode Client

 • region (str or Region) – The Region in which we are creating the Instance

 • image (str or Image) – The Image to deploy to this Instance.
-If this is provided and no root_pass is given, a password will be generated and returned along with the new Instance.
+If this is provided, at least one of root_pass, authorized_users, or authorized_keys must also be provided.

 • stackscript (int or StackScript) – The StackScript to deploy to the new Instance.
 If provided, “image” is required and must be compatible with the chosen StackScript.